mrmacright/Metal-HUD-Mobile-Config/README.md

 <img width="605" alt="UI Screenshot" src="https://github.com/user-attachments/assets/1b70bd55-e84f-47a3-801f-42473f3ecb9f" />

-1. Connect iPhone or iPad to Mac via USB.
-You may be promoted to "Trust This Computer" on your device and "Allow accessory to connect" on Mac.
-"Trust"!
+1. Connect iPhone or iPad to Mac via USB

+2. You may be promoted to "Trust This Computer" on your iPhone / iPad and "Allow accessory to connect" on Mac

-2. On 1st run, macOS will block the app.
+3. On 1st run, macOS will block the app.
 Go to: System Settings > Privacy & Security > Security and click “Open Anyway” next to "Metal HUD Mobile Config was blocked…"

-3. Open App (Metal HUD Mobile Config).
-You’ll be promoted to download Xcode.
-Install Xcode!
+4. Open App (Metal HUD Mobile Config).
+You’ll be promoted to download Xcode

 - If you have Xcode installed, this prompt won’t appear

-4. Re-open App.
+5. Re-open App.
 You’ll be promoted to install Apple files.
-This can take quite a while, be patient.
+This can take quite a while, be patient

 - If you have Xcode installed, this may not appear

-5. Click "List Devices" to view connected devices.
+6. Click "List Devices" to view connected devices

 - For errors see # TROUBLESHOOTING
 - Once device is paired successfully you can do all this wirelessly!

-6. Click your device in the list and it will automatically fill in "Device Identifier"
+7. Click your device in the list and it will automatically fill in "Device Identifier"

+8. Open the game you want the HUD enabled for before pressing "Show Running Apps".

-7. Click "Show Running Apps" to view running Apps.
-Open desired game before pressing "Show Running Apps"!
+9. Click "Show Running Apps" to view running Apps.

 - If developer mode is not enabled on your device you will receive "Operation failed because Developer Mode is disabled on your iPhone or iPad".
 Follow instructions to enable dev mode!
 - You can also click an App in the list and it will automatically fill in App Path
 - You can click "Save App Path" and save path for future use

-8. Close App on iPhone / iPad
+10. Close App on iPhone / iPad

-9. Click "Launch App with Metal Performance HUD" to enable Metal HUD for App
+11. Click "Launch App with Metal Performance HUD" to enable Metal HUD for App

-- Sometimes you need to close app and re-try for HUD to appear
+- Sometimes you may need to close the app and try again for the HUD to appear.
-- You can also use "HUD Alignment" to change HUD position on screen.
-Apply a custom number.
-It's very finicky!
+- Use "HUD Alignment" to change the HUD’s position on the screen by applying a custom number — note it can be a bit finicky!
-- "Previous Commands" will show last 10 commands entered
+- "Previous Commands" displays the last 10 commands you entered.

 ## Troubleshooting